Parliamentary.ai

 Groups Affected

-• Students: The bill aims to ensure their continued access to education during emergencies.
-However, this may impact their safety in extreme situations.
+• Students: The bill directly impacts students, aiming to ensure continued access to education during emergencies.

-• Teachers and Support Staff: They may face increased risks and workload in ensuring continued operation during emergencies.
+• Teachers and Staff: Educational staff may face additional challenges in maintaining operations during emergencies.

 Full Text